Generation Data Groups

 Glossary of Terms

-Within a GDG, the generations may have like or unlike DCB attributes and data set organizations.
+Within a GDG, the generations may have like or unlike Data Control Block (DCB) attributes and data set organizations.
 If the attributes and organizations of all generations in a group are identical, the generations (or individual data sets) may be retrieved together as a single data set.

 This suite of sample jobs and programs describes how to define a Generation Data Group (GDG).
 Once the GDG is defined the creation and accessing of a Generation Data Set (referred to as a generation or GDS) within the group is discussed.